ryudokung/Project-0/_bmad-output/prd.md

 ## 4. User Journeys

 ### 4.1 Journey 1: Somchai - The Grinder (The Foundation)
 Somchai is a dedicated player who enjoys steady progress.
-He starts for free, farming basic resources like "Scrap Metal" and "Energy" through daily exploration with his **Starter Ship**.
+He starts for free, farming basic resources like "Scrap Metal" and "Energy" through daily exploration with his **Starter Pack**.
 After two weeks of consistent effort, he gathers enough materials to initiate his first "Mech Assembly."
 He experiences a 24-hour waiting period, simulating the engineering process.
 When complete, he receives a unique AI-generated Mech with a "Digital Gold" camo—a rare find that he proudly showcases in Discord, validating his hard work and encouraging him to aim for higher-tier upgrades.

 ### 4.2 Journey 2: Alex - The Discord Socialite (The Catalyst)
 Alex thrives on community engagement and being "first."
 He monitors the `#star-discovery` channel for real-time alerts.
 When a new "Abandoned Planet" is detected, he rallies his guild.
 Using his **Season Pass+** 2x Exploration Buff, his team reaches the planet first.
 After defeating the Raid Boss, Alex receives a "Mysterious Blueprint."
 He chooses the **USDT Premium Build** to ensure the highest quality AI generation.
 He shares the live "Assembly Status" link in Discord, building hype until a high-fidelity "Light-Wing Mech" is revealed, cementing his status as a community leader.